jaketripp/dinner-and-code-learning/_posts/2016-07-31-Programming-Crash-Course.md

 >>>
 ```

-Note that using _print(a)_ has printed the value of 5 to us.
+Note that using _print(a)_ has printed the value of 5.
 So now if
 we wanted to add two numbers together, we can simply create a new
-variable _b_, give it a different value, and add them together using
+variable _b_, give it a different value and add them together using
 the + sign.
 See below:

 ```